imagekit-developer/imagekit-php/README.md

 ```

 ## Opening Issues
 If you encounter a bug with `imagekit-php` we would like to hear about it.
-Search the existing issues and try to make sure your problem doesn’t already exist before opening a new issue.
-It’s helpful if you include the version of `imagekit-php`, PHP version, and OS you’re using.
+Search the existing issues and try to make sure your problem doesn't already exist before opening a new issue.
+It's helpful if you include the version of `imagekit-php`, PHP version, and OS you're using.
 Please include a stack trace and a simple workflow to reproduce the case when appropriate, too.

 ## Support